 Support for faculty research is available.
 PDC Faculty are eligible for all grants made available by the university.
 Grants may also be available specifically for PDC faculty to allow for research and scholarship.
 In the first half of 2020, for example, the Office of Community Engagement offered mini-grants up to \$5,000 to support community-based research projects.

-Please contact Dr. Anissa Rogers, Associate Dean, to learn about grants and research opportunities.
+Please contact Dr. Anissa Rogers, Associate Dean, or Dr. Michael Salvador, Chair of the PDC Scholarly Research & Creative Activities Committee, to learn about grants and research opportunities.